drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Hydrogen Bond Features

-Hydrogen bonds are directional and contribute to the positioning of a molecular fragment in a precise orientation in the active site of a protein.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/hydrogen-bond-features-a1b0d1b6'><i class='fa fa-play' aria-hidden='true'></i></button>Hydrogen bonds are directional and contribute to the positioning of a molecular fragment in a precise orientation in the active site of a protein.
 Multiple hydrogen bonds can "zip" the ligand into place.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.